FanWangEcon/CodeDynaAsset/README.md

 ### 4.1.a Algorithm Description

 In the levels solution above, households at different state space points face the same choice set, but almost half of the choice points are invalid because they would lead to negative consumption today.
 Solving the problem in percentages allow all households to have the same choice grid in terms of percentage levels.
 This potentially offers much more precise solutions under some model parameters combinations.
 One could compare testing results from *3.6* above and *4.4* below.
 Additionally, the levels based grid solution might lead to degenerate steady state asset distributions.
-This is because at low levels of cash-on-hand, if the risky asset's lowest level of choice is invalid, then an individual could be stuck in that state.
+This is because at low levels of cash-on-hand, if the risky asset's lowest level of choice is invalid, then an individual could be stuck in that state. (see appendix in [Wang 2019](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3316939) for details)

 This is the *ipWKZ* problem: *i* stands for interpolation, *p* stands for percentage, *wk* stand for two stage w=k'+b' first then k' given w.
 For the *ipWKZ* model, while there is still very substantial gains from the looped to the vectorized algorithm implementation, the speed improvements from moving to the efficient-vectorized implementation is much less substantial.
 For the small benchmark grids, the speed is actually slower when we use the efficient-vectorized implementation.